Nacen/COVID19-Statistics/README.md

 and compiled the information of the COVID-19 disease from the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019).

 ## Todo
-- Error Handling
+- Error Handling when fetching data
-- Adding more information
+- Adding more information about the virus eg. tips, myths, what to do
-- Fixing styling
 - Adding light theme
-- Refactoring the code
+- Refactoring the code, Fix the styling